MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Add-AzureRMGalleryItem.md

 ```

 ## DESCRIPTION

 The **Add-AzureRMGalleryItem** cmdlet adds the gallery item package.
-The gallery item uri needs to be a http/https uri accessible to the gallery service.
-Typically .azpkg file is uploaded to a publicly accessible blob container and its uri is provided as the GallelryItemUri parameter
+Typically a .azpkg file is uploaded to a publicly accessible blob container and its URI is provided as the **GallelryItemUri** parameter.

 ## EXAMPLES